DJI Flip vs DJI Neo (2026) – Which is the Best DJI Drone Under 500?

 | Point of Interest | ✅ | ✅ |

 Both drones have excellent intelligent flight modes.
-The Flip has a few more advanced features (MasterShots, Waypoints), but the Neo covers everything I need.
+The Flip has a few more advanced features, but the Neo covers everything I need.

 | Obstacle Avoidance | DJI Neo | DJI Flip |